Shop RNIB Donate now

 Several mainstream beginners' books are available in braille music, though learning this way does not introduce braille musical terms and syntax in a progressive way.
 To see if a particular tutor book is available in braille, please search the RNIB Library.
 There are some tutor books specifically designed for learning the braille music code whilst learning singing or an instrument.

-If you would like to learn braille music alongside singing or an instrument, please visit our page on braille music tutor books.
+If you would like to learn braille music alongside singing or an instrument, please visit our page on braille music tutor books and reference materials.

 Getting music in braille